DataDog/documentation/content/en/metrics/custom_metrics/late_metrics.md

 {{< /programming-lang-wrapper >}}

-**If you intend to submit late metrics via the Agent**:  ensure that you have Agent version +7.40.0 installed, and you’ll be able to send delayed metric points via the updated DogStatsD interface (*currently supporting GoLang and .NET versions*).
+**To submit late metrics via the Agent**, make sure you have Agent version 7.40.0 or later installed.
+This version includes an updated DogStatsD interface, which currently supports **GoLang** and **.NET**.
+This allows you to send delayed metric points through the Agent.

 ## Late Metrics Ingestion Latency

-Ingesting Late Metrics will include some ingestion latencies, dependent on the age of the metric timestamp.
+Ingesting Late Metrics will include some ingestion latencies, which depends on delay associated with the timestamp.

 | Metrics Outdated by: | Ingestion Latency                     |
 |----------------------|---------------------------------------|